rails/rails/guides/source/testing.md

 end
 ```

-If we run our test now, we should see a failure:
+If the test is run now, it should fail:

 ```bash
 $ bin/rails test test/controllers/articles_controller_test.rb -n test_should_create_article